jesseabass2/Simple-Plan/design-document.md

 U1.
 As a user, I want to be able to create a new budget template that lists categories with amounts.

 U2.
-As a user, I want to add categories to the budget with amounts.
+As a user, I want to add categories to the budget with amounts(positive for income negative for expenses).

 U3.
-As a user, I want to be able to input and adjust my monthly income as needed.

-U4.
 As a user, I want to be able to track individual expenses.

+*U4.
+As a user, I want to be able to set a due date for bills and upcoming expenses.

 *U5.
-As a user I want to be able to set a due date for bills and upcoming expenses.
+As a user, I want to be able to view my progress towards goals by some type of bar or pie chart.

 U6.
-As a user, I want to be able to view my progress towards goals by some type of bar or pie chart.

-U7.
-As a user I want to be able to add a note about an expense if description is needed.
+As a user, I want to be able to add a note about an expense if description is needed.

+*U7.
+As a user, I want to be able to view total savings (current month).

-U8.
-As a user, I want to be able to view a status bar of total available funds per category.
+*U8.
+As a user, I want to be able to view total expenses (current month).

+*U9.
+As a user, I want to be able to receive a reminder about an upcoming due date.

 *U10.
-As a user, I want to be able to view total savings (funds available compounded from current month).

-*U11.
-As a user, I want to be able to view total expenses (expenses compounded from current month).

-*U12.
-As a user, I want to be able to receive a reminder about an upcoming due date.

-*U13.
 As a user, I want to be able to export my budget data in CSV.

 *STRETCH GOALS